Last Updated on September 15, 2023 by Stefano

 I am pretty sure you notice there is a huge difference in words!

-That said, Italian pizza can be found with both Salame and peperoni.
+That said, Italian pizza is prepared with both Salame and peperoni.
 The first one is very often used in the famous Pizza Diavola: a hot spicy pizza!

 Which Italian Pizza is Best